jkingportfolio/CI_PP2_Connect4/README.md

 #### Contact modal

-The contact modal displays a form which enables the user to provide feedback to the Site Owner by populating the following information:
+The contact modal displays a form which enables the user to provide feedback to the Site Owner by populating the following validated information:

 - Name
 - Email